Supporting Queenslanders to attend markets and conventions in-person or online.

-This program is for individuals or teams travelling to screen industry markets to attract support and finance for their projects.
+This program is for individuals or teams travelling to screen industry markets ,conventions and conferences to attract support and finance for their projects.
 Funding through this program supports flights, accommodation, ground travel and event registration.

 Market support typically benefits producers and game developers looking to take a slate of 3+ projects to markets either nationally or internationally.